 \subsection{Accountability}

-As previously explained, one of the most critical problems that have been identified in the legal literature regards how to allocate responsibility for data processing activities in the face of the polycentric nature of blockchains \cite{Ref1, Ref2, Ref3}.
-Thus, as to the studies examined above, based on the public/permissionless blockchains, \cite{Ref17, Ref20, Ref25, Ref34, Ref36, Ref37, Ref62, Ref63} one of the most crucial issues that should be discussed is the allocation of accountability.
-While private blockchains are less inclined to have such problems, the real benefits of blockchains, namely transparency, can be seen in public blockchains.
+As explained previously, one of the most critical problems identified in the legal literature is how to allocate responsibility for data processing activities in the face of the polycentric nature of blockchains (i.e., accountability) \cite{Ref1, Ref2, Ref3}.
+Although private blockchains are less inclined to have such problems, the real benefits of blockchains, namely transparency, can be seen in public blockchains.
 That is why it is not surprising that identity management systems based on blockchain (and biometrics) are positioned to run their projects on public blockchains.
-This can be seen as a general conceptual issue regarding public blockchains, and it requires more legal guidance and research.
-Hence, unless more legal clarity is established on the issue, processing via public blockchains is risky, as which entity is responsible for GDPR compliance is unclear.
+This can be seen as a general conceptual issue with respect to public blockchains and requires more legal guidance and research.
+The EDPB Guidelines acknowledge that participants' roles vary based on the governance model.
+In permissionless blockchains, nodes can influence processing and key decisions, such as forking.
+When nodes act independently, the EDPB recommends forming a consortium or legal entity among nodes.
+This legal structure would serve as the controller for processing \cite{EDPB2025}.
+Hence, unless more legal clarity is established on the issue, processing via public blockchains is risky, as the entity responsible for GDPR compliance is unclear.

-This general concern about blockchain is amplified when it comes to the biometric data processing as they are universally distinctive enough to identify persons.
+This general concern about blockchains is amplified when it comes to biometric data processing, as they are universally distinctive enough to identify people.
 Furthermore, biometric data are not chosen by individuals and cannot be reissued.
-Also for these reasons, they are considered more sensitive.
-Most importantly, the combination of blockchain technology with biometric data may result in long-term linkages between personal data and biometric IDs \cite{goodell2019decentralized}.
+Thus, biometric data are considered more sensitive and their combination with blockchain technology can result in long-term linkages between personal data and biometric IDs \cite{goodell2019decentralized}.